Table of Contents

 Of 2,000 edible mushrooms, 270 species have potential therapeutic or preventative agents that ensure human health.

 But of 270 medicinal mushrooms, only 6 are considered nootropics.
-And provide some type of benefit for your brain.
+And provide some type of benefit for your brain and nervous tissue.

-And then you’ll learn how to identify a genuine nootropic mushroom supplement.
+Then you’ll learn how to identify a genuine mushroom nootropics supplement.
 We’ll also cover how to avoid misleading marketing tactics that could trick you into buying bogus mushroom supplements.

 270 species of edible mushrooms have been researched and tested as providing therapeutic or preventive benefits.